Demystifying Network Foundation Models: Benchmarking

 \subsection{Causal Sensitivity Testing: protocol-relevant perturbations}

 \autoref{tab:token_substitution} presents results of our protocol-relevant perturbations testing on the CAIDA dataset, measuring how modifications to specific protocol features affect embedding stability.
-We selected CAIDA because it contains diverse, unfiltered Internet backbone traffic that represents real-world deployment, offering a more realistic evaluation of model robustness than controlled laboratory datasets.
+We selected the CAIDA dataset because it contains diverse, unfiltered, real-world Internet backbone traffic and allows therefore for a more realistic evaluation of model robustness than using controlled laboratory datasets.

-\textbf{Perturbation methodology accounts for model differences.} Since NFMs employ substantially different tokenization techniques, we applied perturbations to semantically meaningful packet features (e.g., TCP Window Size, IP TTL) rather than model-specific tokens.
+\textbf{Perturbation methodology accounts for model differences.} Since the considered NFMs employ substantially different tokenization techniques, we applied perturbations to semantically meaningful packet features (e.g., TCP Window Size, IP TTL) rather than model-specific tokens.
 Consequently, the same packet feature modification affects different percentages of tokens across models as shown in the ``\% tok'' columns of \autoref{tab:token_substitution}.
 This approach ensures fair comparison by focusing on model-independent protocol semantics rather than model-specific implementations.

 \textbf{Models generally maintain stability under header perturbations.} For most model-feature pairs (netFound, NetMamba, some features of YaTC), the cosine similarity between embeddings before and after header perturbation exceeds the average internal similarity of the baseline dataset.
-This indicates that single feature modifications do not significantly influence model representations from an embedding geometry perspective, indirectly showing architectural stability for header processing.
+These findings indicate that single feature modifications do not significantly influence model representations from an embedding geometry perspective, indirectly showing architectural stability for header processing.

-\textbf{Selective feature sensitivity reveals architectural priorities.} YaTC demonstrates selective sensitivity to transport layer features, particularly SEQ/ACK (0.61) and TCP Window Size (0.67), despite these modifications affecting minimal portions of the input (5\% and 2.5\% of tokens, respectively).
-This targeted sensitivity reveals architectural attention to specific protocol control signals, a pattern not evident in other models, which maintain near-baseline similarity across all header modifications.
+\textbf{Selective feature sensitivity reveals architectural priorities.} YaTC demonstrates selective sensitivity to modifying transport layer features, particularly SEQ/ACK (0.61) and TCP Window Size (0.67), even though these modifications affect only small portions of the input (5\% and 2.5\% of tokens, respectively).
+This targeted sensitivity suggests architectural attention to specific protocol control signals, a pattern that is not evident in the other models, all of which maintain near-baseline similarity across all header modifications.